 Looking to get outside into the Great North anytime soon?
-We’ve rounded up seven national parks we think should be added to everyone’s bucket list!
-Read on and then get outside to start exploring this huge, beautiful country of ours.
+We’ve rounded up seven lesser-known National Parks we think should be added to everyone’s bucket list.
+Read on and then get planning to explore this big and beautiful country.

 Cost of Visiting a National Park

-There are fees associated with entering the National Parks of Canada, but there are a variety of fee options depending on your needs.
-Pay for a single day or pay for a season – or enter for free if you qualify!
+There are fees associated with entering the National Parks of Canada, but there are a variety of options depending on your needs.
+Pay for a single day (usually under $10) or pay for a season.
+You can also enter for free if you qualify.
 Check out the options below.

 The Discovery Pass 2019

-Each national park has its own entrance fee, but Parks Canada has put together a Discovery Pass that allows unlimited admission to over 80 Parks Canada locations for a full 12 months (national parks, national historic sites, and national marine conservation areas).
+Each national park has its own entrance fee, but Parks Canada has put together a Discovery Pass that allows unlimited admission to over 80 Parks Canada locations for a full year (this includes national parks, national historic sites, and national marine conservation areas).

-Youths under age 17 are always free, while adult fees at $67.70 CAD.
+Youth under age 17 are always free, while adults aged 18-65 pay $67.70 CAD.
 Seniors get a discount and pay $57.90 CAD.
 A group pass (up to 7 people in a vehicle) is available for $136.40 CAD per year.
 Parks Canada says the Discovery Pass can “pay for itself in as little as seven days.”

-If you’re heading for a one-time hike, it is better to pay for a day admission.
-If you’re planning on taking advantage of the wonderful National Parks of Canada, then consider purchasing a Discovery Pass.
+If you’re going on a one-time hike, it’s better to pay for one-day admission.
+If you plan to take advantage of more than one of the many wonderful national parks of Canada, then consider purchasing a Discovery Pass.
 Otherwise, there are annual or seasonal passes to certain parks if you’re a regular.
 For a full breakdown of pricing for each park, see the Parks Canada – List of Fees page.

 The Cultural Access Program

-If you have received your Canadian citizenship within the past 365 days, you can qualify for a Cultural Access Pass program, which provides free admission to all Parks Canada locations (national parks, national historic sites, and national marine conservation areas).
+If you have received your Canadian citizenship within the past 365 days, welcome!
+You can qualify for a Cultural Access Pass program, which provides free admission to all Parks Canada locations (national parks, national historic sites, and national marine conservation areas).

 Free National Parks of Canada on Canada Day